 <<< CONTROL VS. CONTRIBUTION >>>

-We are meant to contribute to this beautiful life—otherwise we would not been gifted with Chakra Three But we are NOT the controller of it.
+We are meant to contribute to this beautiful life—otherwise we would not have been gifted with Chakra Three.
+But we are NOT the controller of life.
 When we believe that we can control the world (or that someone else in the world can control us) we end up with a huge amount of frustration living in Chakra Three.
 Contemplate your relationship with control.

 MEDITATION TO SEE YOU’RE NOT THE CONTROLLER > Just because we are empowered does not mean that we can or should control every aspect of reality.
 Sit in meditation, resting your awareness at your own strong center.
 Every time something arises to take you out of that center say to it: “Ok.”
 You don’t have to condone it or celebrate it, but neither do you have to resist it or manipulate it away.
 Just say, “Ok.”
 Give everything permission to be as it is.